 Dr. Donald Maine received a BA from MSU's College of Education in 1965 and his MA in 1972.
 He served as chancellor of Davenport College (now University) for nearly a quarter of a century.
 During this time, Maine spearheaded the growth of Davenport as it transitioned from a two-year college to a graduate level university, becoming one of the first universities in the country to offer online undergraduate and graduate degree completion programs, plus several MBA programs.
 Maine has been an important voice and contributor to West Michigan's rapidly emerging health and medical community.
 In addition, he's served on boards for the Van Andel Institute, the Fred and Lena Meijer Heart Center, Opera Grand Rapids, the Van Andel Public Museum, the Grand Rapids Chamber of Commerce, the Grand Rapids Economic Club, the Van Andel Institute, and Grand Action.
 In 1999, Maine received the Distinguished Alumni Award from the MSU Alumni Association.
 In 2016, he received an Honorary Doctorate of Humanities.
 Maine and his wife, Kathleen, also served as leaders for the development of the Secchia Center in Grand Rapids, helping to secure over $40 million in funding.
 His commitment to academics and student growth represent Maine's strong feeling that it is important to give back to MSU, as it started him on a lifelong successful career path.
 They have made numerous generous contributions to the university because they believe in the outstanding future of MSU as a global leader.
 Additionally, the Maines currently serve as volunteers for MSU's Empower Extraordinary campaign.

-Margaret (Midge) Morrow received her BA from the College of Education in 1972 and served the Detroit and Walled Lake communities as an educator for many years, in addition to working for a number of years as a corporate treasurer.
+Margaret (Midge) Morrow received her BA from the College of Education in 1972 and served the Detroit community as an educator for many years, in addition to working for a number of years as a corporate treasurer.
 Over time, Midge has also championed educational development in her community through volunteer work with Orchard Lake Our Lady of Refuge Parish, Walled Lake Schools, Commerce Township Schools, and the Michigan Metro Girl Scout Council.
 She is also very active in support of Michigan State University, working with the 4-H Children's Garden and Horticultural Gardens, the Office of International Students and Scholars, and as an instructor for MSU Grandparents University.
 Together, Midge and her husband, Mike, have donated and pledged over $300,000 in support of various campus initiatives, such as the Social Science Scholars Charlie Waller Endowed Scholarship Fund, the 4-H Children's Gardens, and the Michael and Margaret Morrow Student Enrichment Fund in the College of Music.
 They currently serve as volunteers for MSU's Empower Extraordinary campaign.

 Michael Morrow received a BS from the College of Social Science in 1972 and is currently the owner of MBG Associates, LLC, a business development consulting firm in the rubber industry.
 Michael has a long history of volunteer service to his community, including work through the Sports Car Club of America, the Rubber Division of the American Chemical Society, Orchard Lake Our Lady of Refuge Parish, East Lansing St. Thomas Aquinas Parish, and the Whitehills Lakes Homeowners Association.
 He has also served on many MSU alumni boards, including the College of Social Science Alumni Board of Directors and Board of Visitors, and the MSU Alumni Association International Advisory Board.
 Additionally, he was appointed by the MSU Foundation as one of the charter members of the Southeast Michigan Regional Development Authority, subsequently renamed the Detroit Area Development Council.
 Together, Mike and his wife, Midge, have donated and pledged over $300,000 in support of various campus initiatives, such as the Social Science Scholars Charlie Waller Endowed Scholarship Fund, the 4-H Children's Gardens, and the Michael and Margaret Morrow Student Enrichment Fund in the College of Music.
 They currently serve as volunteers for MSU's Empower Extraordinary campaign.